National Nut Day, celebrated each year on October 22, was founded in 2016 by Liberation Foods, a UK-based Fairtrade nut company.

 The observance promotes ethical sourcing and recognizes the farmers who grow and harvest nuts around the world.
 It also encourages people to include more nuts in their diets, highlighting them as one of nature’s most nutrient-dense foods—rich in healthy fats, protein, fiber, vitamins, and minerals.
 Beyond their health benefits, nuts play a key role in sustainable agriculture and global food culture.

-When is National Nut Day?
+When Is National Nut Day?

 National Nut Day is observed on October 22 each year, making it one of the fixed-date food observances.
 Unlike holidays that shift annually, this one stays the same, giving nut lovers an easy date to remember.
-Below is a quick reference showing which day of the week it falls on through 2030.
+Below is a table showing which day of the week it falls on through 2030.

-Year | Date | Day of the Week |
+| Year | Date | Day of the Week |

-2026 | October 22 | Thursday |
+| 2026 | October 22 | Thursday |

-2027 | October 22 | Friday |
+| 2027 | October 22 | Friday |

-2028 | October 22 | Sunday |
+| 2028 | October 22 | Sunday |

-2029 | October 22 | Monday |
+| 2029 | October 22 | Monday |

-2030 | October 22 | Tuesday |
+| 2030 | October 22 | Tuesday |

 Similar Observances